3DPrintDemon/How-To-Upgrade-ComGrow-T300-Klipper-To-Latest-Release/README.md

 REMANE THE FILE to something random, think cat walking across your keyboard random.
 This MUST be something different on each & every flash attempt.
 The baord will not flash the same filename twice.

-SV07 & SV07+
-- Copy the file to a FULL SIZE SD CARD!!!
-Or at least a micro SD in a full size adapter!
-- SHUTDOWN the printer & remove the mains power plug
-- REMOVE THE POWER & USB cables from the screen
-- Remove the draw of the printer & the full front plastic panel using the 4 large bolts on the front.
-- This will expose the sd card slot on the mainboard

-- Insert the full size sd card upside down into the reader until it clicks in

-- Power on the printer with the screen still disconnected, making sure its safe with the front off
-- Wait 20-30 seconds, longer if you wish
-- Power off the printer & remove the SD card
-- Reconnect both the screen's cables
-- Power the printer back on
-- Go to the `Machine` tab & check your MCU firmware is now the same number as the other two
-- Shutdown the printer & reassemble to finish!
-- WELL DONE!!

-SV06/SV06+
 - Copy the firmware onto a Micro SD card
 - SHUTDOWN the printer
 - Insert the sd card into the reader until it clicks in